 It is envisioned that this memorial plaza will be a place where living and deceased veterans from all branches of the military can be honored and remembered.
 It will be available as a setting for special ceremonies, as well as a sanctuary for quiet reflection.

 Memorials may be as simple as listing the veteran’s name, branch, and dates of service on the 4x8-inch paver rectangular bronze plates - to adding a service emblem and service-related details on the larger 8x8-inch paver circular bronze plates.
-The pavers are already installed, the engraved bronze plates will be installed at the earliest opportunity provided by Goodfellow AFB according to COVID-19 protocols.
-Continued updates will be provided on this webpage and via direct correspondence.
+The engraved bronze plates were installed just prior to the plaza dedication ceremony held on March 25, 2022.
+Here is a photograph of the Nurre Family representatives who were able to attend the dedication.

 Please scroll down to review the Nurre Military Family heritage as introduced by cousin Pete Kollasch and as reported in newspaper articles, online resources, and nearly overwhelming interest, input, and support from the extended JJ & Anna Nurre family.
 Pictures of completed (imitation) engraved plates that record individual service records are included in the gallery at the bottom of this page.
 A fitting tribute to the Nurre Military Family.